AEO and GEO Optimization Guide

 - a clear position

 Then you layer in nuance, examples, and supporting detail afterward.
-Humans still get the full story.
-AI gets a clean extractable signal.
+Humans still get the full story; AI gets a clean, extractable signal.
 Both win.

 Core AEO and GEO Optimization Strategies

-Once you understand how AI retrieves and evaluates content, the implementation becomes much clearer.
+Once you understand how AI retrieves and evaluates content, the implementation gets much clearer.
+None of the patterns below are flashy, but together they make a big difference when brands start appearing in AI-generated answers.

-1- Build consensus across platforms
+1. Build consensus across platforms

-How to make sure you stay consistent across platforms:
+How to stay consistent across platforms

 - keep messaging, stats, and descriptions consistent across your website, blog, social channels, and press